theoptheod/toman-bike-share-dashboard/README.md

-├── data/                # All CSV files used in the project │   ├── original/        # Raw source files provided by the tutorial │   └── processed/       # Cleaned and enriched files exported from PostgreSQL ├── sql/                 # SQL scripts
+├── data/                # All CSV files used in the project │   ├── original/        # Raw source files provided by the tutorial │   └── processed/       # Cleaned and enriched files exported from PostgreSQL ├── images/              # Project images
+│   ├── icons/           # Icons used in the dashboard
-├── images/              # Schema diagrams and dashboard screenshots for the README ├── powerbi/             # Power BI project files
+│   └── screenshots/     # Schema diagrams and dashboard screenshots for the README ├── powerbi/             # Power BI project files
+├── sql/                 # SQL scripts
+├── .gitignore
 ├── LICENSE
-├── .gitignore
 └── README.md
 ```